royalosyin/Create-Concise-Charts-for-Reporting/README.md

 For these tutorials, the two most important principle just are
 - DRY (do not repeat yourself),
 - White spaces are not a enemy.
 They are your friends.
+- Perfection is achieved. not when there is nothing left to add but when there is nothing left to take away ...
+  (Antoine de StExupery.
+Wind, Sand, and Starts, 1939)

 Learn by doing.